How Many Nickels Is In $2

 Incorporate Coins into Budgeting

 Consider incorporating coins into your budgeting process.
 Allocate a certain amount of your budget for coin savings, just as you would for other savings categories.
-This helps you track your progress and ensures that you're consistently putting aside money in the form of coins.
+Which means this helps you track your progress and ensures that you're consistently putting aside money in the form of coins.
 You can also use coins to cover small expenses, such as parking or snacks, which can help you stay within your budget for larger purchases.

 Teach Children About Coin Management